 Sending and Receiving on Dekko

 Sending a message, file or folder is handled using the same encryption process.
 Anything sent on Dekko is encrypted using a different method to the last, which means that even if a decryption solution is somehow found for a single item, it cannot be applied to any other.
-All of this is done in the background users can always be confident that their communications are safe without ever having to think about anything other than logging in and sending a simple email.
+All of this is done in the background and users can always be confident that their communications are safe without ever having to think about anything other than logging in and sending a simple message or even a huge tranche of files.

 Verified Send and Receive